-The host name and port of the system where the management agent is running.
-The following format is used for ACSD: hostname port hostname 57328
+The host name of the system where the management agent is running and the port it is listening to.
+The following format is used for ACSD: <hostname> <port> localhost 57328

 This parameter must be identical on all systems where IBM Spectrum Protect Snapshot is installed for a database instance.
 While the parameter must be identical, each database instance can be managed by an individual management agent.